leigh-hackspace/website-hugo/content/blog/powerbook-g4-disk-replacement/index.md

 Sometime around 2014 when I was purchasing a new Macbook Pro I decided to grab my old laptop out of storage and get it booted to hopefully pull a few files from the system.
 I had lost the power adapter and (obviously) the battery had given up.
 I purchased a new power adapter on eBay and ended up throwing everything back in the draw to sort out another day.

-Roll on to 2023, in the Leigh Hackspace [Slack](https://join.slack.com/t/leighhack/shared_invite/enQtNDYzMjEyMDMxNDExLTE1MWY5N2IwMzdhMzQ0ZWFiNDkyNzJmMGM1ZmFkODcwMGM5ODFmYmI4MjhmM2JiMWEyY2E3NTRjMTQzMzljZWU) a fellow member was discussing his newly acquired iBook G4.
+Roll on to 2023, in the Leigh Hackspace [Slack](https://join.slack.com/t/leighhack/shared_invite/enQtNDYzMjEyMDMxNDExLTE1MWY5N2IwMzdhMzQ0ZWFiNDkyNzJmMGM1ZmFkODcwMGM5ODFmYmI4MjhmM2JiMWEyY2E3NTRjMTQzMzljZWU) Chris, a fellow member, was discussing his newly acquired iBook G4.
 I was reminded about my poor Powerbook that had been left unloved in a draw close to a decade, I found all the parts and powered it up...

 Only to be confronted with the sound of screeching metal and clicking.
 The internal disk had given up.
 This model of Powerbook runs on a 2.5" IDE disk, usually manufactured by Toshiba, not one of the usual brands that would fail.
 After a few moments of poking it did seem that either the bearings or motor was damaged.
 If I wanted a working system then i'd need to replace it.